THE NOBLE CAUSE

 If he were not on the sidewalk by a display window, then invariably he'd be blown into a rack of whisky bottles, a giant mirror, or some other large glass object.
 This happens so often that if we didn't know better we'd think Hollywood had discovered a new principle of physics: the attractive force of glass for shooting victims.

-Hollywood apologists would explain that the hero was blown backwards by the force of the shotgun blast, and glass objects are in the way 98% of the time due entirely to random chance.
 Unfortunately conservation of momentum says it can't happen.
-A bullet or even shotgun blast simply does not have enough moment to propell a victim violently backwards.
+A bullet or even shotgun blast simply does not have enough moment to propel a victim violently backwards.

 For more complete details see our site's companion book .